Amazing deal currently on Mini Prill granular lawn fertiliser, clearing old stock ready for our new N+ Mini Prill

 Mow the lawn closely (about 20mm) and remove all clippings, leaves, and other debris by sweeping or raking.
 Remove thatch only during periods of cool weather and adequate moisture.
 Thatch should not be removed during periods of high temperatures or drought.

 Mechanical core aerating machines that remove plugs (also known as cores) of soil from the lawn can be used to loosen the soil (alleviate soil compaction), allow air, water and nutrients in, and to prepare a partial seedbed.
-Aeration during a renovation programme should consist of eight to 10 passes over the area with a core aerator.

 Tip: Lime, gypsum, organics and any other nutrients should be applied in accordance with a soil test recommendation either just before or immediately after cultivation.